250407-NET-FS/Roberto-L/README.md

         -Create an API where a store can keep track the curret inventory of the store.

     Summary:
-        -The Game Tracker will allow workers to check on inventory and track checkouts .
+        -The Game Tracker will allow workers to check on inventory and track checkouts.

     Create an API thet does the follwoing:
         -Keep inventory of games and condition they are in.